reallyrehan/flask-fileexplorer/README.md

 This should start the Flask Server in your terminal window.
 You can access it by going to,
 - **localhost:5000** (on your server's browser)
 - **(IP Address of your Server):5000** (from any other browser on the same network)

+Here is how you can find out your PC's IP Address,

+- Mac
+- Windows
+- Linux